AliRZ-02/ANCHorizonsBot/README.md

 - Thanks to [All participating in this Stack Overflow thread](https://stackoverflow.com/questions/28218761/upload-image-twitter4j) in also helping me with the code required to tweet with images
 - Thanks to [Franzanaz](https://imgur.com/gallery/PX3xHx2) on Imgur for their Animal Crossing New Horizons Leaf Pattern which I repurposed to build images for the tweets
 - Thanks to [Eran](https://stackoverflow.com/questions/29193539/java-arrays-binary-search-multiple-matches) for their code to find multiple matches from a binary search
+- Thanks to [Rich](https://stackoverflow.com/questions/14494747/add-images-to-readme-md-on-github) for their comment on [resultways](https://stackoverflow.com/questions/14494747/add-images-to-readme-md-on-github) answer to this Stack Overflow thread regarding the addition of images to a README file
 - Thanks to Oracle for their Java Documentation which was used extensively in the project
 - All intellectual property associated with Animal Crossing New Horizons belongs to Nintendo